The Singleton

 ---

-> *Maya's notebook, same evening, written sideways in the margin:* > Federated husband. > Sending me the gradient updates. > Withholding the data. > This is not how we are with each other.
+> *Maya's notebook, same evening, written sideways in the margin and then boxed:* > Federated husband. > Sends me the gradient updates. > Withholds the data. > Highest noise I have ever measured on a person. > This is not how we are with each other. > > *(below, in capitals, in a second box)* > USER NOT BROKEN.
+WORKFLOW BROKEN. > *(and under it, smaller)* > Or: firewall not broken.
+Firewall the disease.